percona/pxb-docs/docs/encrypted-innodb-tablespace-backups.md

 --keyring-vault-config=/etc/vault.cnf
 ```

-Review [using the keyring vault plugin](https://www.percona.com/doc/percona-server/LATEST/security/using-keyring-plugin.html#using-keyring-plugin) for a description of keyring vault plugin settings.
+Review [Use the keyring component or keyring plugin](https://docs.percona.com/percona-server/8.1/using-keyring-plugin.html) for a description of keyring vault plugin settings.

 After xtrabackup completes the action, the following message confirms
 the action: